Dimensioning and Power Management of Hybrid Energy Storage Systems for Electric Vehicles with Multiple Optimization Criteria: Bi-Level Optimal Design and Control Framework

-This work is dedicated to finding the optimal sizing parameter $ {N_{sc}} $ and the parameter vector $ \boldsymbol x_{mf} $ defining the membership functions which are respectively the key parameters of the design and real-time FLC based EMS of the HESS.
+The goal of this study is to find the optimal sizing parameter $ {N_{sc}} $ and the parameter vector $ \boldsymbol x_{mf} $ of the membership functions which are the key parameters of the HESS design and real-time FLC-based EMS,respectively.
 The optimized EMS will output the requested control command series $ \mathbf u(t)=[P_{reqbat},P_{reqsc}] $ to maximize the number of traveled laps $ J_{laps} $ and battery cycle life $ J_{\textit{lifebat}} $ on a given race circuit:

 subject to: